scoutapp/scout_statsd_rack/README.md

 # Scout StatsD Rack

 This instruments Ruby applications served by [Rack](http://rack.github.io/) with [StatsD](https://github.com/etsy/statsd/).
-The gem is maintained by [Scout](https://scoutapp.com) for our [hosted StatsD](https://scoutapp.com/statsd) service but it compatible with any StatsD collector.
+The gem is maintained by [Scout](https://scoutapp.com) for our [hosted StatsD](https://scoutapp.com/statsd) service but is compatible with any StatsD collector.

 ## Reported Metrics